 Save Tangle Lakes!Enjoy It Now, Protect It For the Future!

-To put it simply, mineral exploration is looking for something that can be mined at a profit.
-In the case of the Tangle Lakes region, various surveys over the years indicate the presence of nickel, copper, and platinum group minerals—all valuable but non-renewable resources.
+To put it simply, mineral exploration is searching for something that can be mined at a profit.
+In the case of the Tangle Lakes region, various investigations over the years indicate the presence of nickel, copper, and platinum group minerals.
 Exploration has tried to determine if those minerals are present in economic quantities.

-But what we do know—and we know this for certain—is that the region is rich in high-value, sustainable, renewable resources, used and enjoyed by many Alaskans.
-We know that these renewable resources and the human activities associated with them would be significantly damaged by actual mine development and the extraction of non-renewable resources, largely for the benefit of foreign corporations.
+But what we do know—and we know this for certain—is that the region is rich in high-value, sustainable, renewable resources—especially the Nelchina Caribou Herd—which are used and enjoyed by many Alaskans.
+We know that these renewable resources and the human activities associated with them would be significantly damaged by actual mine development and the extraction of non-renewable resources, largely for the benefit of multinational corporations.

-To further complicate the picture, some of the claims fell within the Tangle Lakes Archeological District (TLAD).
-The TLAD has high archeological significance, both for local Ahtna Natives and for archeologists.
+- Some of the claims fall within the Tangle Lakes Archaeological District (TLAD).
+The TLAD has high archeological significance, both for local Ahtna Natives and for archaeologists.
 It contains one of the densest concentrations of Native American sub-arctic artifacts in North America.
 This is because people have been hunting the same ridges for 10,000 years!

-Cutting North-South through the claims area is the Delta Wild and Scenic River System.
+- The Delta Wild and Scenic River System, cuts North-South through the claims area.
 The Tangle Lakes are the Delta River’s headwaters, and are part of this federally protected system.
-However, the Wild and Scenic River corridor extends for only about one-half mile on each side of the water, and nothing prevents mineral exploration support helicopters from overflying this corridor to bring personnel, supplies, and equipment to exploration sites, as they did during their field seasons.
+This beautiful corridor cannot be explored for minerals or mined.
+However, the Wild and Scenic River corridor extends for only about one-half mile on each side of the water, and nothing prevents mineral exploration support helicopters from overflying this corridor to bring personnel, supplies, and equipment to exploration sites, as they did during some past field seasons.
 If a mine is developed, it also could be within sight and sound of these popular paddling and fishing waters.